ibm-cloud-docs/cephaas/administrators.md

     ```
     {: pre}

-3. Next, create an {{site.data.keyword.cephaas_full_notm}} deployment by specifying the name for the deployment, the Subscription plan and satallite details.
+3. Next, create an {{site.data.keyword.cephaas_full_notm}} deployment by specifying the name for the deployment, the Subscription plan and Satellite details.
 Now you have a CRN for the instance.

     ```sh
     ibmcloud resource service-instance-create <name> software-defined-storage <plan id> <catalog satellite location> -p '{"satellite_crn": <satellite_location_crn>, "order_id": <order_id>}' -g <resource_group_name>